 To improve care for patients, I founded and co-lead the Advanced Arthroplasty Research Laboratory, where I study joint replacement surgery in collaboration with members of our research faculty and with members of the faculty at the NYU Tandon School of Engineering.

 Our pioneering work in integrating sensors and robotic techniques into joint replacement procedures has been published in leading journals.
-Our research has also been recognized by specialized organizations, such as the International Society for Technology in Arthroplasty and the International Society for Computer Assisted Orthopaedic Surgery.
+Our research has also been recognized by specialized organizations, such as the International Society for Technology in Arthroplasty and the International Society for Computer Assisted Orthopedic Surgery.

 Conditions and Treatments